-$$\mathrm{d}Z_t = -\eta Z_t \mathrm{d}t + \sigma \mathrm{d}W_t,\tag{1}$$ annual frequency."
+$$dZ_t = -\eta Z_t dt + \sigma dW_t, \tag{1}$$

+Equilibrium In equilibrium, household decisions depend on individual state variables, specific to a particular household, and aggregate state variables, which are common to all households.
+The individual state variables are capital holdings a and the idiosyncratic labor annual frequency."
 We take this logic a step further by working with a continuous-time model.
 As Reiter's discussion makes clear, discrete-time models can also generate sparsity in particular cases.
 However, this will happen either in models with very short time periods (as suggested by Reiter) which are known to be difficult to solve because the discount factor of households is close to one; or the resulting matrices will be sparse but with a considerably higher bandwidth or density than in the matrices generated by a continuous time model.
 A low bandwidth is important for efficiently solving sparse linear systems.